-One of the reasons why biotechs are so keen to develop topical products is because they are associated with fewer side effects.
-One of the major limitations of Propecia — an oral medication — is that it is associated with erectile dysfunction due to its effects on hormones in the body.
+A key reason why biotechs are so keen to develop topical products for hair loss is because they are associated with fewer side effects.
+One of the major limitations of Propecia — an oral medication — is that it is associated with erectile dysfunction due to its effects on hormone levels.
 In addition, because it acts systemically, it is not safe to be used in female hair loss sufferers, a patient group that has been traditionally neglected by the field.
 Avoiding hormonal pathways altogether is therefore seen as a promising approach.

-While Cassiopea’s product does act on DHT, the topical nature of the therapy means that it does not come with the safety warnings of oral drugs and studies so far suggest minimal side effects.
-As a result, the company is now embarking on a phase II trial of the product in female patients, which began enrolment last November.
+While Cassiopea’s product does act on DHT, the topical nature of the therapy means that it does not come with the safety warnings of oral drugs, and studies so far suggest minimal side effects.
+As a result, the company embarked on a phase II trial of its lead product in female patients and published the first positive results in September 2021.

-Italian biotech Giuliani has been exploring one particularly innovative way of reviving dormant hair follicles in hair loss patients.
-By studying existing drugs for other conditions that cause unwanted bodily hair growth as a side effect over the past four years, it has identified completely new pathways for stimulating hair follicles.
+Italian biotech Giuliani, for example, has been exploring one particularly innovative way of reviving dormant hair follicles in hair loss patients.
+By studying existing drugs for other conditions that cause unwanted body hair growth as a side effect over the past four years, it has identified completely new pathways for stimulating hair follicles.

 “We have already found two or three compounds that work on these pathways and are effective at promoting human hair growth in organ culture,” said Ralf Paus, a consultant scientist for Giuliani.
 “The next step is to see whether they’re safe enough to topically administer them to volunteers, and then a clinical trial.
 If they really deliver hair growth, this will be a real breakthrough.”

 While the current picture for the future of hair loss treatments is perhaps brighter than ever before, Paus believes that there are still some fundamental questions about the science of hair growth that need to be understood.
 If addressed in the coming years, they could go a long way to solving baldness for good.